eltociear/languagemodels/quantize.md

 Quantization allows for faster inference and lower memory consumption by decreasing the number of bits used to store parameters.
 Common choices are FP16, BF16, int8, and int4.

+## Possible Options

+### ONNX Runtime

+The ONNX runtime provides a means to convert `transformers` models in `onnx` models, quantize them, and execute them more efficiently.
+It should be possible to run most common decoder-only models more efficiently with ONNX.
+It is more challenging and less memory efficient for models like T5 that include and encoder and decoder.

+## ggml

+ggml is the library powering llama.cpp and similar projects.
+It is an effective way to run inference, but it does not currently have simple Python bindings for cutting-edge models

 ## Notes